Become a Petaluma VIP with these exclusive deals! Skip to content Visit Petaluma Logo

 4. Witches & Wizards on the Water

 Do you love to paddleboard or row your boat?
 Love to dress up?
 This is trick or treating reimagined!
-Join the fun for the annual community paddle event, Witches & Wizards on The Water on October 26.
+Join the fun for the annual community paddle event, Witches & Wizards on The Water on October 25, 2025.
 Dress up as a witch, wizard, ghoul, goblin, or any creepy costume to enter The Floathouse Petaluma’s costume contest for a chance to win prizes in a variety of categories.
 Riverside businesses and organizations will hand out goodies along the Trick-or-Treat Water Trail.

-You can bring your own (people-powered) boats and paddle boards or rent a watercraft from the Floathouse.
+You can bring your own (people-powered) boats and paddle boards or rent a watercraft from the Floathouse. (photo by Jim Johnson)

-5. Downtown Merchants Halloween Trick or Treat Trail
+5. Halloween Trick or Treat Trail

 Pack the costumes or find new ones in Petaluma, then bring your goblins, witches, princesses and pirates downtown on Halloween (October 31) for Petaluma’s safe Trick or Treat Trail, hosted by more than 70 Petaluma merchants.
 This kid-friendly event begins at 3:00 pm and lasts till 5:30 pm.